Titans068/stringx/README.md

 ```c
 char *insert(char *str, int start, char *value)
 ```
 Inserts a string into another string at a given start index.
+The returned string must be freed by the caller.

 ```c
 char *join(char **str, int size, char *delim, TYPE t);
 ```
 Joins an array of `char`, `int`, `float`, `double` into a single string using a delimiter.
+The returned string must be freed by the caller.

 ```c
 char *concat(char *str1, char *str2);
 ```
 Concatenates two strings into a single string.
+The returned string must be freed by the caller.

 ```c
 char *concatc(char *str1, char c);
 ```
-Concatenates str1 and str2, a char into a single string.
+Concatenates str1 and c, a char, into a single string.
+The returned string must be freed by the caller.

 ```c
 char *toupr(char *str);
 ```
 Converts a string to uppercase.
+The returned string must be freed by the caller.

 ```c
 char *tolwr(char *str);
 ```
 Converts a string to lowercase.
+The returned string must be freed by the caller.

 ```c
 char *reverse(char *str);
 ```
 Reverse a string in-place.
+The returned string must be freed by the caller.

 ```c
 int count(char *haystack, char needle, bool $case);